department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/learning-sessions/inclusive-design-best-practices.md

 * Might not involve the participation of excluded communities
 * One-size-fits-all

-**Accessibility** is an attribute, while Inclusive Design and Universal Design are methods.
+**Accessibility** is an *attribute*, while Inclusive Design and Universal Design are *methods*.
 Accessible solutions aren’t always designed to consider human diversity or emotional qualities like beauty or dignity.
 They simply need to provide access.

-Inclusive design should always start with a solid understanding of accessibility fundamentals.
+**Inclusive design** should always start with a solid understanding of accessibility fundamentals.

 Accessibility criteria are the foundation of integrity for any inclusive solution.

-Inclusive design, accessibility, and universal design are important for different reasons and have different strengths.
 Designers should be familiar with all three.
 An inclusive designer is someone, arguably anyone, who recognizes and remedies mismatched interactions between people and their world.
 They seek out the expertise of people who navigate exclusionary designs.
 The expertise of excluded communities gives insight into a diversity of ways to participate in an experience.
 Source: [Fast Company]9https://www.fastcompany.com/90243282/the-no-1-thing-youre-getting-wrong-about-inclusive-design)

 ## Why Inclusive Design Matters